ucdavisdatalab/Spatial_SQL/README.md

 * PostGRES with the PostGIS extension
 * Others too!

-We'll be working with the DB (database) Browswer in QGIS, because it works on all the common computer operating systems and is fairly easy to install.
+We'll be working with the DB (database) Manager in QGIS, because it works on all the common computer operating systems and is fairly easy to install.
 QGIS also allows us to seamlessly view our results on a map.
 Once you learn the basics, you can choose the database program that best fits your needs.

 ---------------------------------------------